What is a fixed rate mortgage and how do they work?

 10 year fixed rate mortgages

-A 10 year fixed rate mortgage is a mortgage where both the rate and your monthly payments are fixed for 10 years.
+A 10 year fixed rate mortgage is a mortgage deal where both the interest rate and your monthly payments are fixed for 10 years - no matter what happens to external interest rates during that time.

-Some 10 year fixed rate mortgages are portable, so you may be able to transfer your deal to a new property if you move home during the fixed rate period.
+Some 10 year fixed mortgages are portable, so you may be able to transfer your deal to a new property if you move home during the policy period.
 You will have to re-apply for your mortgage however, and your lender will carry out new affordability checks, along with a valuation of the new property.

-Bear in mind that many fixed rate mortgages charge a penalty, known as an Early Repayment Charge (ERC) if you pay them off before the end of the set period.
-If you’re considering locking into a 10 year fixed rate mortgage you’ll therefore need to think carefully about whether your circumstances are likely to change over time.
+Bear in mind that many fixed rate mortgages charge a penalty, known as an Early Repayment Charge (ERC) if you pay them off before the end of the fixed rate period.
+If you’re considering locking into a 10 year fixed rate mortgage, you’ll need to think carefully about whether your circumstances are likely to change over time.
+Do you intend on making overpayments to clear your mortgage faster, or are you thinking of moving house in the near future?

 For mortgage help and information about fixed rate mortgages, or to find the best deal for your individual circumstances, speak to one of our expert mortgage advisers.